 Impartial Third Parties (Mediators) in Alternative Dispute Resolution

 Courts may refer a pending case to what is called Alternative Dispute Resolution.
-A neutral and specially trained facilitator (also called a Mediator) will be appointed by the Court to assist the parties in trying to resolve their case without a trial.
+A neutral and specially trained facilitator (also called a Mediator) will be appointed by the Court to assist the parties in resolving their case without a trial.

 To be appointed in this role, the Mediator must meet some qualifications before the court may appoint them.
 In addition to the Court-appointing a Mediator, the parties involved in the dispute can agree upon who is selected as their Mediator.